 The required date can be set manually or by selection via the calendar.
-Please note that changing date or time
+Please note that changing date or time must be confirmed by clicking the button.

 Note: It is also possible to specify these settings using a command line option.